kellertobias/calendar-sync/README.md

 You need to give the app the permissions to access your calendar.
 After this the app should restart.
 If it doesn't restart, you need to manually restart it.

+## Info on Development and AI Usage.

+I myself have not much experience with writing Swift and SwiftUI, so the code is not perfect.
+This app was vibe-coded with Cursor.
+It took around 20 hours to develop this app.

+The Model used was mainly GPT-5 in Thinking Mode.

+It took around 160 separate prompts to bring it to a usable state which turned out to be around one month of Cursor Pro included requests. (around 23$ of API costs)

 ## License

 MIT